mariaprat/BicingBot/README.md

 <center><img src='/images/help.jpg' width='300'></center>
 <center><img src='/images/basic.jpg' width='300'></center>

-Now lets look at some examples of the /graph and /plotgraph commands.
-Here there are two examples, one with a small value for the distance and another one with a higher value:
+Now, let's look at some examples of the `/graph` and `/plotgraph` commands.
+Here, there are two examples, one with a small value for the distance and another one with a higher value:

 <center><img src='/images/plotgraph_d400.jpg' width='300'></center>
 <center><img src='/images/plotgraph_d700.jpg' width='300'></center>

-With respect to the /route command, we will see two rutes, a regular one and another one in which the optimum path is done just by walking:
+With respect to the `/route` command, we will see two rutes, a regular one and another one in which the optimum path is done just by walking:

 <center><img src='/images/rutabonica.jpg' width='300'></center>
 <center><img src='/images/rutacaminar.jpg' width='300'></center>

-Lets look one example in which the path change when using /valid_route instead of /route:
+Let's look one example in which the path change when using `/valid_route` instead of `/route`:

 <center><img src='/images/validroute_1.jpg' width='300'></center>
 <center><img src='/images/validroute_2.jpg' width='300'></center>

-And for completeness lets look at some examples of the /distribute command:
+And for completeness let's look at some examples of the `/distribute` command:

 <center><img src='/images/distribute1.jpg' width='300'></center>
 <center><img src='/images/distribute2.jpg' width='300'></center>

-#### Plotgraph
-#### Routes
-#### Distribute
-#### Route vs. Valid Route
-#### Errors and warnings
-* CHECK REGULAR FUNCTIONS
-* PLOTGRAPHS WITH FEW EDGES (d = 100) AND QUITE SOME (d = 700)
-* RUTES (BONICA, LLARGA, CURTA, en el mateix punt, caminada i inventada)
-* DISTRIBUTE (working, not bikes, not docks, not answer, not capcity, nothing to do)
-* VALID_ROUTE (one doesnt change, one does)

 ## Design Choices